 6. Magic Johnson Net Worth: $600 Million

-Magic Johnson was a huge star on the basketball court when he played for the Lakers, and he’s been extremely successful off the court in the years since.
+Magic Johnson was a huge star on the basketball court when he played for the Lakers, garnering a near-unheard of 25-year contract for $1 million a year in the early 1980s.
+And he’s been extremely successful off the court in the years since.
 After he left the NBA, Johnson focused on building shopping centers and movie theaters in underserved urban areas, according to Business Insider.
 He also worked with Starbucks CEO Howard Schultz to build coffee shop locations in urban areas.

 Today, he has his own business and sports empire — Magic Johnson Enterprises (MJE).
-The company’s portfolio includes a stake in the Los Angeles Dodgers baseball team, Hero Ventures, Vibe Holdings and more, according to USA Today.
+The company’s portfolio has included a stake in the Los Angeles Dodgers baseball team, Hero Ventures, Vibe Holdings and more.

-In February, Johnson made a dramatic return to the team that helped make him a star, when he was named president of basketball operations for the Los Angeles Lakers.
+In February of last year, Johnson made a dramatic return to the team that helped make him a star, when he was named president of basketball operations for the Los Angeles Lakers.
+He earns enough that when the team was fined $500,000 last year, he paid the fine out of his own salary.

 5. Arnold Palmer Net Worth: $700 Million